(Visitors of this page since 12/2013)

 MORSE CODE (From never to always): Learning Morse is about setting new habits including regular, consistent, and repetitive practice.
 If you put some time to it, you can do it!

-After the misery of listening to Morse code (CW) practice tapes starting in 1984, I finally took a Novice class in '86 and landed a Novice license in Jan ’87.
-I had a desire to get privileges on the low end of the HF bands, so after some CW practice my speed was good enough to pass the 13 wpm General Class by June of '87.
-Contacts on the 30m band then became a daily habit that contributed the most to a final upgrade to the 20wpm Extra in Sept ’87 (9 months after the Novice).
-Since then, I've seldom had microphones plugged into the HF rigs as voice modes are not as fun to me as CW turned out to be.
+After the misery of listening to Morse code (CW) practice tapes starting in 1984, I finally took a Novice class in '86 and landed a the license in Jan ’87.
+I had a desire to get privileges on the low end of the HF bands, so after some CW practice on the bands, my speed was good enough to pass the 13 wpm General Class by June of '87.
+Contacts on the 30m band then became a daily habit that contributed the greatest to a final upgrade to the 20wpm Extra in Sept ’87 (9 months after the Novice).
+Since then, I've seldom had microphones plugged into the HF rigs.

 AWARDS: Wall paper in the shack includes the following awards:

 DXCC Challenge: (2458 worked / 2124 confirmed): Even though the DXCC "Challenge" award is currently a mixed mode type award, our totals are single mode CW only.
 Maybe someday this award will be "mode" selective?